Neutrinet/neutrinet_ynh/README.md

 * fixed the situation where your certificate is outdated
 * install neutrinet app list for YunoHost so you get updates for this app
+* install labrique internet/internet cube app list for YunoHost so you get updates for this app

 # Installation